 Take your skills to the next level.
-Complete the program in a way that works for you — on campus, online, at one of our global campus locations, or even a combination.
+Complete the program in a way that works for you — on campus, online, at one of our off-campus locations, or even a combination.
 Most classes are scheduled during evenings and weekends and you can take the program full-time or part-time.

 The core of the MSA program — about half your courses — teach you the foundations of administration: organizational theory, financial analysis, strategic planning, and more.

 The other half of your courses — in your chosen concentration — allow you to tailor the curriculum to your interests and career goals.

 Prior learning credit for work, training, and life experiences count.
 The MSA program is customized to fit your needs and utilize your work experiences, or professional certifications you have earned and apply them toward the degree you want - saving you time and money.

 Health Services Administration

 Learn how different cultural systems impact businesses and develop your understanding of global finance, marketing, and law.